MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Authentication

-Most commands within the App Center CLI require authentication, and therefore, before you can begin managing your account, you need to login using the GitHub or Microsoft account you used when registering.
-You can do this by running the following command:
+Most commands within the App Center CLI require authentication, and therefore, before you can begin managing your account, you must login using the GitHub or Microsoft account you used when registering.
+You can do this by executing the following command:

 ```shell
 appcenter login
 ```

-This will launch a browser, asking you to authenticate with either your GitHub or Microsoft account.
+This will launch a browser window asking you to authenticate with either your GitHub or Microsoft account.
 This will generate an access key that you need to copy/paste into the CLI (it will prompt you for it).
 You are now successfully authenticated and can safely close your browser window.

 If at any time you want to determine if you're already logged in, you can run the following command to display the e-mail address associated with your current authentication session, your username, and your display name: